FriendsOfSymfony/FOSHttpCache/doc/invalidation-introduction.rst

         invalidation, such as selecting content to be banned by regular expressions.
         This opens the way for powerful invalidation schemes, such as tagging cache entries.

+    Clear
+        Clearing a cache means removing all its cache entries completely.
+It can be used for a more efficient cache reset rather than banning or purging every URL individually.